 - Simulation Education Program

 In 2004, Banner made a commitment to use simulation training to further improve the quality care of care for its patients throughout Banner.
 Today, we have an extensive simulation-learning program throughout seven states.
 From an active mobile program in its Western Region to multiple training centers to its flagship center in Mesa, Ariz.
 Banner is a national leader in educational and learning support for employees and health care providers.

-Banner Health is a leading provider of well-trained and highly skilled physicians through medical education programs at Banner Good Samaritan Medical Center in Phoenix, Ariz. and at North Colorado Medical Center in Greeley, Colo.
-These programs train nearly 260 doctors in residencies including family practice, internal medicine/pediatrics, obstetrics and gynecology, podiatry, psychiatry and surgery and fellowship programs including hepatology, gastroenterology, geriatrics, pulmonary/critical care, cardiology, interventional radiology, endocrinology, maternal-fetal medicine and toxicology.
+Banner Health is a leading provider of well-trained and highly skilled physicians through medical education programs at Banner Good Samaritan Medical Center in Phoenix, and at North Colorado Medical Center in Greeley, Colo.
+These programs train more than 300 doctors annually.

 In response to the ongoing shortage of key health care workers, Banner Health has developed the Banner Center for Health Careers as a long-term initiative to create a pool of qualified clinical professionals in nursing and other hard-to-fill areas such as pharmacy, medical imaging and respiratory therapy.